All Episodes

 What are your deepest suspicions based on what we know now, Jonathan Gillam?

-Well, I I think he was I think it was murder.
+Well, I think it was murder.

-And I think there's another one.
+And I think there's an.

-Well we know it was murder.
+Well, we know it was murder.

 Right.